Incremental game: Reception

 Nathan Grayson of Kotaku attributed the popularity of idle games to their ability to provide low-effort, unchallenging distractions that integrate easily into a person's daily routine, while adopting themes and aesthetics of more complex video games to appeal to a "core gamer" audience.
 He also observed that the genre supports a wide variety of mechanics and settings, including fantasy, sci-fi, and even erotica, offering enough perceived depth to maintain player engagement.

 IGN's Justin Davis describes the genre as designed for a perpetual sense of escalation: costly upgrades and items become available rapidly, only to be rendered trivial and replaced by more expensive options.
 This pacing creates a paradoxical experience where players feel both powerful and weak simultaneously, as they chase exponential growth.

 Julien "Orteil" Thiennot, creator of games such as Cookie Clicker, has described his own works as "non-games".
 In early 2014, Orteil released an early version of Idle Game Maker, a browser-based tool that enables the creation of customized idle games without programming knowledge.

-On the parodic nature of idle games, Pecorella commented that "this is sorta a genre that almost doesn't want to exist; it's a joke, but despite itself, keeps being really successful", and on popular idle-games in general, "a lot of these are just glorified spreadsheet with some really neat mechanics in it."
+On the parodic nature of idle games, Pecorella commented that "this is sorta a genre that almost doesn't want to exist; it's a joke, but despite itself, keeps being really successful", and on popular idle-games in general, "a lot of these are just glorified spreadsheets with some really neat mechanics in it."